River Where the Moon Rises: Casting

 The production company Victory Contents conducted a public audition for the drama from August 3–4 to be produced in the second half of 2020.
 The performers recruiting are male and female actors from 1987 to 2005, skilled in martial arts and sports or have experience in dramas, movies, and performances.
 On October 30, Victory Contents announced the winner of The Next public audition, actor Jung Dong-geun.
 He was chosen through 1:1000 candidates.

 On August 25, Sports Seoul reported that Son Ye-jin was in talks to star in the series.
 Following the reports, a source from Son's agency MS Team Entertainment shared, "It's one of the projects she has received offers for, and nothing is decided yet."
 They continued, "She is currently spurring her advance into Hollywood by affirming her appearance in the Hollywood film The Cross by Andrew Niccol."
 The same day, it was also reported that Kang Ha-neul was cast as On Dal, but turned down the offer due to a scheduling conflict on September 21.
 The following day, Kang's agency confirmed his special appearance as General On Hyeop.

 On October 5, it was reported that Kim So-hyun had been cast and confirmed as the drama's protagonist.
 On October 13, it was reported that Ji Soo had received an offer for the role of Ondal, the male protagonist in the drama but was still reviewing it.
 On October 22, Ji Soo was confirmed to be acting as the male lead On Dal, with Lee Ji-hoon and Choi Yu-hwa joining the cast.
 The script reading was held on October 23, 2020.

 The series reunited actors Kim So-hyun, Ji Soo and Hwang Young-hee who previously acted together in the drama Page Turner.
 It marked the fourth collaboration of Kim So-Hyun with Hwang Young-hee after 2016 series Page Turner, film Pure Love and 2017 series While You Were Sleeping, and second collaboration with Jung Eun-pyo in 2012 Moon Embracing the Sun.
 It also reunited Kim So-Hyun and Kim Hee-jung who previously worked together in the 2015 series Who Are You: School 2015.
+Ji Soo was replaced after allegations of bullying and sexual abuse sparked a scandal.
+He was replaced with new lead Na In-woo.